athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Water Scamp.md

     desc: "DC 17, attack +9; __2nd __  _[[Spells/Acid Grip|Acid Grip]]_; __1st __  _[[Spells/Create Water|Create Water]]_"

   - name: "Acid Breath"
-    desc: "`pf2:2` (acid,arcane) The water scamp breathes acid in a 15-foot cone that deals 2d6 acid damage to each creature within the area (DC 17 Reflex check save).\n\nThe water scamp can't use Acid Breath again for 1d4 rounds."
+    desc: "`pf2:2` (acid,arcane) The water scamp breathes acid in a @Template[cone|distance:15] that deals 2d6 acid damage to each creature within the area (DC 17 Reflex check save).\n\nThe water scamp can't use Acid Breath again for 1d4 rounds."

   - name: "Drench"
-    desc: "`pf2:1` (arcane,water) The water scamp shakes out a seemingly endless supply of water from its fur to put out all fires in a 5-foot emanation.
+    desc: "`pf2:1` (arcane,water) The water scamp shakes out a seemingly endless supply of water from its fur to put out all fires in a @Template[emanation|distance:5].
 The scamp extinguishes all non-magical fires automatically and attempts to counteract magical fires (+7 counteract modifier)."

 ```